-A quantitative analysis of the transition to private equity from a strategy consulting background
+A quantitative guide to the transition to Private Equity from a strategy consulting background

-The move from strategy consulting to private equity can be a difficult path so to aid the process we have put together this guide / analysis, which we hope you find useful.
-All of the figures and data came from real world profiles based on data gathered in our platform.
+The move from consulting to PE can be a difficult exercise, so to aid your career aspirations we have put together this analysis.
+All of the underlying data came from individual funds' websites, LinkedIn and other public sources and is available in our platform.

 What kind of funds are out there?

-The world of private equity has grown significantly (and become a lot more varied) since its "barbarian at the gates" days of late 80's / early 90's.
-Today there is a wide variety of private equity funds, ranging from listed mega funds to late stage venture / growth funds, which invest across the company size spectrum.
-Although any market segmentation will have its inherent flaws, the most commonly used approach is the following split based on the underlying asset size:
+The world of private equity has grown significantly since its "barbarian at the gates" days of late 80's / early 90's.
+Today there is a wide variety of private equity funds, ranging from listed mega funds to late stage venture and growth funds, which invest across the company size spectrum.
+Although any segmentation will have its inherent flaws, the most commonly used approach is the following split based on the underlying asset size:

 Mega funds (Blackstone, KKR, Apollo, etc.)